RobbertH/robberth.github.io/_posts/projects/2015-07-15-agressive-robot.markdown

 <h2>Background & Concept</h2>
 When I heard IEEE organised a "sumo robot competition", I knew I wanted to participate.
-So I went ahead and built my robot.
+So I went ahead and build my robot.
 There are a few game rules, of which the most important is that you have to push the other robot out of the doyo without damaging it.
 And the robots mustn't be controlled by a user, but do everything on its own.